MKLab-ITI/hackair-data-retrieval/README.md

 The */latest* endpoint (https://docs.openaq.org/#api-Latest) of the API is used, which provides the latest value of each available parameter (pollutant, i.e. NO2, PM10, PM2.5, SO2, CO, O3, BC) for every location in the system.
 The service receives as parameters, the pollutant and the region (which can be defined either as country name, city or by using coordinates)

+### Luftdaten

+#### Description
+<a href="http://luftdaten.info/" target="_blank">Luftdaten</a> is another source of air quality measurements.
+It offers data coming from  from low-cost sensors.
+The Luftdaten API can be accessed by following the instruction in https://github.com/opendata-stuttgart/meta/wiki/APIs.

+The data are organized by the OK Lab Stuttgart which is dedicated to the fine dust measurement through the Citizen Science project luftdaten.info.
+The measurements are provided by citizens that install self-built sensors on the outside their home.
+Then, Luftdaten.info generates a continuously updated particular matter map from the transmitted data.

+#### Instructions
+1. Install Java RE 7+ and Mongo 3.x in your computer.
+2. Clone the project locally in your computer.
+3. Run Glassfish server and deploy [hackAIR_project.war](hackAIR_project/target) application.
+4. Submit POST requests in relevant web-services, as described [here](https://github.com/MKLab-ITI/hackair-decision-support-api#web-services)

+## Image collection from Flickr and web cams
+Two sources are involved: a) Flickr and b) Webcams-travel.
+The metadata from both sources are stored in a MongoDB.

+### Flickr collector

+#### Description
+The Flickr collector retrieves the URLs and necessary metadata of images captured and recently (within the last 24 hours) around the locations of interest.
+This information is retrieved by periodically calling the Flickr API.
+The metadata of each image is stored in a MongoDB and the URLs are used to download the images and store them until image analysis for supporting air quality estimation is performed.

+In order to collect images the *flickr.photos.search* endpoint was used.
+For determining the geographical coverage of the query the *woe_id* parameter was used.
+This parameter allows geographical queries based on a WOEID (Where on Earth Identifier), a 32-bit identifier that uniquely identifies spatial entities and is assigned by Flickr to all geotagged images.
+Furthermore, in order to retrieve only photos taken within the last 24 hours, the *min/max_date_taken* parameters are used, which operate on Flickr’s ‘taken’ date field.
+It should be noted that the value of this field is not always accurate as explained in Flickr API’s documentation.

+An idiosyncrasy of the Flickr API that should be considered is that whenever the number of results for any given search query is larger than 4,000, only the pages corresponding to the first 4,000 results will contain unique images and subsequent pages will contain duplicates of the first 4,000 results.
+To tackle this issue, a recursive algorithm was implemented, that splits the query’s date taken interval in two or more and creates new queries that are submitted to the API.
+This mechanism offers robustness against data bursts.

+### Webcams collector

+#### Description
+<a href="https://developers.webcams.travel/" target="_blank">Webcams.travel</a> is a very large outdoor webcams directory that currently contains 64,475 landscape webcams worldwide.
+Webcams.travel provides access to webcam data through a free API.
+The provided API is RESTful, i.e. the request format is REST and the responses are formatted in JSON and is available only via <a href="https://www.mashape.com/" target="_blank"> Mashape</a>.
+The collector implemented uses the webcams.travel API to collect data from European webcams.
+The endpoint exploited  is the */webcams/list/* and apart from the continent modifier that narrows down the complete list of webcams to contain only webcams from specific continent, two other modifiers are used: a) *orderby* and b) *limit*.
+The orderby modifier has the purpose of enforcing an explicit ordering of the returned webcams in order to ensure as possible that the same webcams.
+The limit modifier is used to slice the list of webcams by limit and offset given that the maximum number of results that can be returned with a single query is 50.

 ### JSON parameters
 ```
 {